discretize/discretize-guides/guides/fractal-basics/index.md

 - Always stack together, boons are shared in close proximity.
 - Don't be afraid to communicate with your team if you are new.

+---

+## Trouble finding groups?

+Mistlocked [FotM] is a Guild & Discord Server focused on teaching new members of the Guild Wars 2 community the various aspects of Fractals of the Mist!
+While Fractals are our main focus, we do offer other training & organized groups for Raids, as well as Strike Missions, and Dungeons!

+All information is available on their [discord](https://discord.gg/CE3TswT).

+If you are one of those that seek to improve beyoned clearing fractals for the loot we highly encourage you to find a static via our `#looking-for-static` channel on [our discord](https://discord.com/invite/G3QDSv) or [apply to Discretize](apply).
+We encourage the fractal community to strive for self-improvement and help in any possible way on our discord server or in-game.

 <Divider text="What now?"/>
 ### Continue reading the basics of fractals like group compositions and what is the meta for organized groups and PuGs [here](guides/meta-explained) or if you already read that we recommend taking a look at what classes of meta compositions can do to break the Defiance bar [here!](/guides/cc-distribution)